gshaw-pivotal/repo-monitor/README.md

 `access_token` is set to your Github access token

+`update_interval` specifies how often (in milliseconds) the page rechecks with GitHub to keep up to date, with `60000` (1 minute) being the default provided

 2. Give the monitor a code name to display be replacing:

 `<div align="center" style="font-size:300px">Your project name</div>`